coolinmc6/AlgoCasts/README.md

 # My Best Friend, Binary Search Trees

 # Validating a Binary Search Tree
+- I'm not actually "setting" max or min; I am simply calling the validate function with a max value and min value as arguments that I choose

 # Back to JavaScript - Events

 # Sorting With BubbleSort

 # Sort By Selection